offen/offen/docs/running-offen/configuring-the-application.md

 Defaults to `true`.

 In case you want to run Offen as a horizontally scaling service, you can set this value to `true`.
 This will disable all cron jobs and similar that handle automated database migration and event expiration.

-### OFFEN_APP_DEVELOPMENT
-{: .no_toc }

-Defaults to `false`.

-If set to `true` the application assumes it is running in development mode, which will add verbose logging and disable production specific optimizations.